SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	For training I used the cross validation technique to divide the dataset into three parts.
 Test, Validation and Training.

-	I have printed the loss and accuracy graphs to be able to detect if I was performing overfitting or underfitting:
+	I have printed the loss and accuracy graphs to be able to detect if I was performing overfitting or underfitting.

 	* The best configuration predicting **heating system** has been:

 		- epochs = 60